mauerbac/slack-venmo-integration/README.md

 [http://slackmo.elasticbeanstalk.com/](http://slackmo.elasticbeanstalk.com/)

-This is a sample app leveraging Slack’s [slash command](https://api.slack.com/slash-commands) integration for Venmo.
+This is a Venmo Slack integration leveraging Slack’s [slash command](https://api.slack.com/slash-commands).
 Within Slack you can easily pay your co-workers using a simple command.
 Currently, it supports the ability to pay using their Slack username.

 ###Slash Commands